Preveal Data Report · Q1–Q2 2026 · The Hidden Data Issue

 3-Month Shift: Overwhelming dread -30%, impending doom -40%, "sense of dread meaning" +20% (definition stabilising)

-Key Insight: The sharp decline in "overwhelming dread" queries suggests the acute crisis peak has passed and dread is being absorbed into everyday emotional vocabulary.
+Key Insight: The sharp decline in "overwhelming dread" queries may suggest the acute crisis peak has passed and dread is being absorbed into everyday emotional vocabulary.

 Signal 03: Sense of Doom

 Panic attack searches +500%.
-The breakout query "does anyone else sense impending doom" signals a fundamental shift: doom is becoming a collective emotional experience, not just a personal medical symptom.
+The breakout query "does anyone else sense impending doom" signals a possible shift: doom appears to be becoming a collective emotional experience, not just a personal medical indicator.

-3-Month Shift: Panic attack symptoms +160%, medical framing sustained, collective and relational framing emerging
+3-Month Shift: Panic attack body signals +160%, medical framing sustained, collective and relational framing emerging

-Trajectory: From medical warning signal toward collective emotional experience
+Trajectory: From medical warning signal → collective emotional experience

 Signal 04: Doomscrolling

 From academic curiosity to crossword clue in 12 months.
-Doomscrolling has completed its cultural mainstreaming arc.
+Doomscrolling appears to have completed its cultural mainstreaming arc.
 The rise of "how to stop" searches suggests people are now acting on the awareness.

 12-Month Rising: Doomscrolling multilingual spread ("que es doomscrolling" +40%, "o que é" +110%), cultural references emerging